Flap Surgery: The Basics

 • Review specific pathology and anticipated surgical procedure.

-• Informed surgical choices and consent for the procedure is required, not only a signature.
+• Informed surgical choices and consent are required, not only a signature.

-• Use resource teaching materials, and audiovisuals as available on flap surgery and implement an individualized preoperative teaching plan.
+• Use resource teaching materials and audiovisuals on flap surgery and implement an individualized preoperative teaching plan.

 • Preoperative or postoperative procedures and expectations, output (urinary and bowel) changes to expect following surgery, dietary considerations, anticipated intravenous (IV) lines and tubes (nasogastric [NG] tubes, drains, and catheters).

-• Preoperative instructions: NPO guidance prior to surgery, shower or skin preparation, medications to take and hold, prophylactic antibiotics or anticoagulants, anesthesia premedication.
+• Preoperative instructions: NPO guidance before surgery, shower or skin preparation, medications to take and hold, prophylactic antibiotics or anticoagulants, anesthesia premedication.

-• Discuss postoperative pain management plan and options.
+• Discuss the postoperative pain management plan and options.

 • Some patients may expect to be pain-free or are hesitant to take narcotic agents.

-• Provide education and encourage practice of coughing and deep breathing.
+• Provide education and encourage the practice of coughing and deep breathing.

 • Confirm and recheck the surgery schedule, patient identification band, chart, and signed operative consent for the surgical procedure.